StackGuardian/tirith/README.md

 ### Getting an issue assigned

-Go to the <a href="https://github.com/StackGuardian/policy-framework">StackGuardian Policy Framework Repository</a> and in the <a href="https://github.com/stackguardian/policy-framework/issues">issues</a> tab describe any bug or feature you want to add.
+Go to the <a href="https://github.com/StackGuardian/tirith">Tirith Repository</a> and in the <a href="https://github.com/stackguardian/tirith/issues">issues</a> tab describe any bug or feature you want to add.
 If found relevant, the maintainers will assign the issue to you and you may start working on it as mentioned in the next section.

 <p>The kinds of issues a contributor can open:</p>
  <ul>
 	<li>Report Bugs</li>
 	<li>Feature Enhancement</li>
-	<li>If any "help" is needed with the policy framework</li>
+	<li>If any "help" is needed with using Tirith</li>
  </ul>

 ### A bug report

-Head over to the <a href="https://github.com/StackGuardian/policy-framework">StackGuardian Policy Framework Repository</a> and in the <a href="https://github.com/stackguardian/policy-framework/issues">issues</a> tab describe the bug you encountered and we will be happy to take a look into it.
+Head over to the <a href="https://github.com/StackGuardian/tirith">Tirith repository</a> and in the <a href="https://github.com/stackguardian/tirith/issues">issues</a> tab describe the bug you encountered and we will be happy to take a look into it.

 ### Opening a Pull Request and getting it merged?

-1. Go to the <a href ="https://github.com/StackGuardian/policy-framework">repository</a> and fork it.
+1. Go to the <a href ="https://github.com/StackGuardian/tirith">repository</a> and fork it.
 2. Clone the repository in your local machine.
-3. Open your terminal and `cd policy-framework`
+3. Open your terminal and `cd tirith`
 4. Create your own branch to work on the changes you intend to perform.
 For e.g. if you want some changes or bug fix to any function in the evaluators, name your branch with something relevant like, `git branch bug-fix-equals-evaluator`
 5. After necessary changes, `git push --set-upstream origin bug-fix-equals-evaluator`, `git checkout main` and `git merge bug-fix-equals-evaluator` or use the GUI to create a "Pull Request" after pushing it in the respective branch.
 6. A review request will be sent to the repository maintainers and your changes will be merged if found relevant.